The 'New World' First Settlers Monument at Blackwall

-(marked in green) A Ceremony was held in the presence of America's Ambassador, and other dignitaries, on September 23rd 1999 to unveil the new Memorial (see photo above)
+A Ceremony was held in the presence of America's Ambassador, and other dignitaries, on September 23rd 1999 to unveil the new Monument

-The 'first settlers' Memorial has aroused renewed interest in the Settlement of Jamestown. in Virginia, funds are needed to establish an historic archive centre where visitors can learn about Blackwall and the 1st Settlers Memorial as well as discover other notable historic sites, such as Shadwell, where Jane Randolph, the mother of Thomas Jefferon lived as a girl, she and her Mother attended St. Paul's Church, in Shadwell, East London.
+The 'first settlers' Monument arouses renewed interest in the early Settlement of Jamestown Virginia, funds will be needed to establish an historic archive centre where visitors can learn about the rematkable history of Blackwall and the 1st Settlers Monument, as well as to discover other notable historic sites. e.g. Shadwell, where Jane Randolph, the mother of Thomas Jefferon lived as a girl, she and her Mother attended St. Paul's Church, in Shadwell, East London.

 Throughout its long and sometimes, turbulant history, East London has been a Gateway for both emigrants and immigrants.
 Many settling these shores from abroad contributed to the development of trade with the rest of the World, their successes helped create prosperity and was a beacon of hope for others less fortunate.

-In 1608, A year after their arrival in the 'New World', English Settlers constructed their first factory, it was a GLASS factory, and produced artifacts such as beads, very popular with the local Indians, this factory employed skilled craftsmen from various parts of Europe (picture of factory reproduced below with thanks to Virginia's apva org).
+In 1608, A year after their arrival in the 'New World', English Settlers constructed their first factory, it was a GLASS factory, and produced artifacts such as beads, very popular with the local Indians, this factory employed skilled craftsmen from various parts of Europe.

-Communities proposed a glass igloo housing local history, to be constructed near Leamouth helping to disseminate educational material for visitors as part of a wider 'Jamestown trail' adventure, combining with a cross river ferry service to Greenwich, the '02' and the Tower of London
+Local Communities proposed a glass igloo housing local history, to be constructed nearby Leamouth disseminating educational material for visitors as part of a wider 'Jamestown trail' adventure, linking to the cross river ferry service at Greenwich, the '02' and the Tower of London

 400 years on, in 2007, events were held on both sides of the Pond to commemorate the first English Settlement in the 'New World', it was commemorated in the presence of HM The Queen, with many other dignitaries attending special events (see Links below)